-- 1. Go to Movavi Effects Store. - 2.
+- 1. Go to Movavi Effects Store.
+You can also find this this link in the Help menu > Movavi Effects Store.
+Or by clicking a cart icon in effect, transition, title or sticker collections. - 2.
 On Movavi Effects Store web-page choose and purchase the packages you like.
-After the purchase is processed you will receive an email with an activation key, a link to download the package, and an instruction on how to install it.
+After the purchase is processed you will receive an e-mail with an activation key, a link to download the package, and an instruction on how to install it.